jaybhanushali3195/Time-Series-analysis/README.md

 # sales data at a souvenir shop in Australia
- fit SARIMA models to the dataset forecast the future values of the same time series.
+ fit SARIMA models to the dataset
+ <p>forecast the future values of the same time series.</p>

+ # Simple Exponential smoothing on London Rainfall Data set
+ # Double Exponential smoothing on Volume of Money Data set